Estimation of a Gas Diffusion Coefficient by Fitting Molecular Dynamics Trajectories to Finite-Difference Simulations

 Fick's laws give a continuum description of diffusion, resulting in a partial differential equation for the time-evolution of the solute concentration~\cite{Fick}.
 Our approach estimates the the diffusion coefficient~$D$ by minimizing the discrepancy between numerical finite-difference (FD) solutions of the diffusion equation and MD simulations of the solute concentration.
 We anticipate that this procedure can be applied to estimate coefficients in a differential equation for other physical systems described by a continuum model such as phase separation of polymers.

 Our MD simulations are carried out using LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator), an open-source classical MD package focused on materials modeling, which was developed by researchers at Sandia National Laboratories and collaborators~\cite{LAMMPS}.
-We fix values of the state variables (pressure, temperature, concentration) and conduct equilibrium MD simulations where the gas particles follow Hamiltonian dynamics of pairwise Lennard-Jones interactions.
+We fix values of the state variables (pressure and temperature) and conduct equilibrium MD simulations where the gas particles follow Hamiltonian dynamics of pairwise Lennard-Jones interactions.
 Since MD simulations can incorporate the effect of varying the state variables, our procedure could be applied to estimate the dependence of the diffusion coefficient on these variables.

 In general, MD and FD calculations may be applied to one-, two-, and three-dimensional systems, and throughout this work the spatial dimension is denoted $d$.
+Similarly, LAMMPS provides the functionality to conduct MD simulations in one-, two-, or three-dimensions.
 While the models are equally valid for any dimension, the estimation procedure is implemented for $d=2$ to contain the computational cost and facilitate data visualization.

 The rest of the article is organized as follows.
-The derivation of the diffusion equation is given in~Section~\ref{sec:HE}, and the FD methods are presented in~Section~\ref{ssec:heat_fd}.
-The MD approach is described in~Section~\ref{sec:MD}, and the MD and FD simulation results are compared in~Section~\ref{sec:res}.
-The diffusion coefficient estimation algorithm is presented in~Section~\ref{sec:estim}, and the estimates are given in~Section~\ref{sec:est_res}.
-The work is summarized in~Section~\ref{sec:sum}.
+The derivation of the diffusion equation is given in~\cref{sec:HE}, and the FD methods are presented in~\cref{ssec:heat_fd}.
+The MD approach is described in~\cref{sec:MD}, and the MD and FD simulation results are compared in~\cref{sec:res}.
+The diffusion coefficient estimation algorithm is presented in~\cref{sec:estim}, and the estimates are given in~\cref{sec:est_res}.
+The work is summarized in~\cref{sec:sum}.